 Nyakuengama also noted the lack of BIPOC representation on the Access and Inclusion Committee to which she reports instances of racism: “When I report racism as the BIPOC officer to ANU, I am reporting those instances of racism to a white person”.
 She concluded that it is “not appropriate for racism to be reported in that way.”
 The motion was passed without criticism.

 Uproar over SAlt environment protests

-In conjunction with the COP26 global climate summit in November, SAlt introduced a motion for ANUSA to “endorse and promote” a university-led climate protest on 6 November (which would coincide with protests being held across the country).
+In conjunction with the COP26 global climate summit in November, SAlt introduced a motion for ANUSA to “endorse and promote” a university-led climate protest on 6 November (which would coincide with other protests being held across the country).
 Continuing the trend of EC/SAlt clashes, Environment Officer Luca Corby brought forward an amendment asking that ANUSA only support the protest should SAlt allow others to be involved in organising the event.
-This was met with uproar from SAlt, with member Grace Carter calling it “very sectarian” of ANUSA to restrict its autonomy.
-They then labelled the entire amendment a “hissy fit”.
+This was met with uproar from SAlt, with member Grace Carter calling it “very sectarian” of ANUSA to restrict SAlt’s autonomy.
+Carter then labelled the entire amendment a “hissy fit”.